Abhi-Shek-2003/DOGS-vs-CATS-CLASSIFIER-PREDICTION-MODEL-USING-ML/README.md

-# DOGS-vs-CATS-CLASSIFIER-PREDICTION-MODEL-USING-ML
+# DOGS-vs-CATS-IMAGE-CLASSIFIER-PREDICTION-MODEL-USING-ML

-A Binary Classifier to predict 0 if the input is a cat image and to predict 1 if the input is a Dog image using ML
+Cat and Dog Image Classifier : an image classification model to distinguish between images of cats and dogs using data science techniques in Python.

+output value for indicating a cat image as input = 0 output value for indicating a dog image as input = 1